francoiskroll/ZFAD/README.md

 * [FramebyFrame R package](https://github.com/francoiskroll/FramebyFrame)
 * [ZOLTAR app](https://github.com/francoiskroll/ZOLTAR).
 The app in action is at [ZOLTAR](https://francoiskroll.shinyapps.io/zoltar/).

+Data is found at [Zenodo repository](https://doi.org/10.5281/zenodo.11673115).
+The present GitHub repo only contains code.

 ___

 Get in touch for questions